Probabilistic losses

 FL(p_t) = alpha * (1 - p_t) ** gamma * CategoricalCE(y_true, y_pred)

-In the snippet below, there is num_classes
+In the snippet below, there is num_classes floating pointing values per

 example.
-The shape of both y_pred
+The shape of both y_pred and y_true are

-(batch_size, num_classes)
+(batch_size, num_classes).

 Arguments